-- 1) Employees who wish to engage in other employment must notify the Department Director prior to starting other employment. - 2) New employees who are indebted to a second employer prior to his/her Portage County employment must notify the Department Director of his/her outside employment within the first week of employment with Portage County. - 3) Should the Department Director determine a conflict of interest may exist, he/she will request the employee to complete an Outside Employment form (Appendix A) and follow the proper procedure to verify with the Director of Internal Services that a conflict of interest does not exist.
+- Employees who wish to engage in other employment must notify the Department Director and obtain written permission from the Board of Commissioners/County Administrator prior to starting other employment.
+The Outside Employment Form (see Appendix A) must be completed and given to the Department Director. - 2) New employees who are indebted to a second employer prior to his/her Portage County employment must notify Human Resources and complete the Outside Employment Form within the first week of employment with Portage County.
+Human Resources will then forward the form to the Department Director. - 3) Once the Department Director reviews the information, he/she will forward the form to the Internal Services Director to verify if a conflict of interest exists.
+The Outside Employment Form will then be forwarded to the Board of Commissioners/County Administrator for review.
+Upon review of all necessary parties, the form will be returned to the Department Director.